Developer Guides

 reviews: Review[] = [];

-4. Query Optimization: Use specific queries instead of filtering in memory:
+4. Query Optimization: Use specific queries instead of filtering in memory, and leverage SurrealDB's performance:

 const topRated = await Recipe.query(perspective)